peyo-hd/test_mlts_benchmark/README.txt

 in corner case conditions.

 To run the tests use the specific targets available in the build_and_run_benchmark.sh script.
+By default, every test gets run on each available accelerator in isolation.
+It is possible to filter the accelerators to test against by invoking the build_and_run_benchmark.sh script with the option -f (--filter-driver) and specifying a regular expression to filter the acccelerator names with.
-All tests are run targeting in isolation each available accelerator and also without specified target accelerator to let NNAPI partition the model and assign the best available one(s).
+It is also possible to run additional tests without specified target accelerator to let NNAPI partition the model and assign the best available  one(s) by using the -r (--include-nnapi-reference) option.

 Currently available tests are:

 * parallel-inference-stress: to test the behaviour of drivers with different amount of inference